davidyack/Xrm.Tools.CRMWebAPI/dotnet/ReadMe.md

 Install via NuGet

 Install-Package Xrm.Tools.CRMWebAPI
-Here is how to get an instance of CRMWebAPI
+Here is how to get an instance of CRMWebAPI passing an AccessToken
 ````
         public CRMWebAPI GetAPI()
         {